 Scam messages have been sent out in the Tax Administration’s name.
 Read more about scams.

-Information on income for the calculation of tax at source (Form 6220), instructions
+Information on income for the calculation of tax at source (Form 6220e), instructions

 General instructions

-Complete Form 6220 to inform the Tax Administration of your Finnish-sourced income for the calculation of tax at source.
-This form is for circumstances where the party paying you has been unable to withhold tax at source but the income is treated as being subject to taxation at source.
+If you are a non-resident taxpayer, complete Form 6220e to inform the Tax Administration of your Finnish-sourced income for the calculation of tax at source.
+This form is for circumstances where the party paying you has been unable to withhold tax at source although the income is subject to taxation at source.
 You can submit the form either as a private individual or on behalf of an organisation (limited liability company).
-If the party paying you should have withheld tax but no withholding was effected at source, please contact the Tax Administration on 029 497 024 (international income taxation) to discuss the matter.
+If the party paying you should have withheld tax but has not done so, please contact the Tax Administration on 029 497 024 (international income taxation) to discuss the matter.

 Download Form 6220e from the Forms page.
 Send the completed form to the address stated on the form's first page.